mtmorgan/HCAmtxzip/README.md

 ## #   analysis_working_group_approval_status <chr>
 ```

-Much of the `colData()` is constant across all cells, e.g., they all
+Much of the `colData()` is constant across all cells, e.g., all cells
-come from the same experiment.
-Use `colDataConstants()` to access
+come from the same experiment, so share the same
+`project.project_core.project_title`.
+Use `colDataConstants()` to
-these common features, where we learn for instance that the experiment
+access these common features, where we learn for instance that the
-involves the pancreas islet of Langerhans.
+experiment involves the pancreas islet of Langerhans.

 ```r